 As you can imagine though, my parents are on high alert.
 This is not a drill.
 This is what their religion has been preaching for years.
 YEARS!
 How many years?
 Well, the end of the world was so close that I was probably not even going to have to go to kindergarten before "The end" started so...

 I actually have a good relationship with my parents now.
 Something 16-year-old me could not comprehend.
 Sometimes it baffles me too.
 Not the "enjoying my parents" part - they are awesome people - everyone enjoys them!
 But their faith also teaches that because I am not a believer I am "bad association".
 The fact they talk to me at all and have a relationship with me is really the miracle here.
 But it does require us to waltz around the topics of their faith like seasoned ballroom professionals.
 It seems effortless to outsiders, but it's years of practice and built up muscle memory.
+In spite of all of that awkwardness, I still love them and love spending time with them.
+This pandemic has made me really miss them.

 This past Thursday I invited them to my favorite place, the Arboretum.
 We could socially distance in an Edenic garden and enjoy each other and the landscape.
 While our Venn diagrams don't line up on the topic of God, they did instill in me a deep love of nature and being out in it and reveling in all its wonder.
 On this, we wholeheartedly agree.